rsksmart/devportal/docs/04-resources/04-tutorials/rootstock-vyper.md

 - **Lower Fees**: Benefit from low transaction fees on Rootstock
 - **Scalability**: Handle a higher volume of transactions without congestion

-We'll walk through creating a simple Vyper contract and deploying it to RSK's testnet, covering everything from environment setup to handling RSK-specific configurations.
-Whether you're an experienced Ethereum developer looking to expand to Bitcoin-based smart contracts, or just starting your blockchain journey, this guide will help you get up and running with RSK.
+We'll walk through creating a simple Vyper contract and deploying it to the Rootstock testnet, covering everything from environment setup to handling Rootstock-specific network configurations.

+Whether you're an experienced Ethereum developer looking to expand to Bitcoin-based smart contracts, or just starting your blockchain journey, this guide will help you get up and running with Vyper Contracts on Rootstock.

 ## Prerequisites